cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-jvm-3-0-0.md

 ## Cucumber Expressions ##

 Cucumber expressions have been implemented!
-This required a fairly involved refactoring that necessitated the removal of XStream and prompted a rewrite of Data Tables.
-It was also one of the reasons that has prompted us to drop support for several the less used languages.
+Cucumber Expressions [were introduced](https://cucumber.io/blog/2017/07/26/announcing-cucumber-expressions) nearly a year ago in Cucumber.rb and Cucumber.js.
+Introducing them to cucumber-jvm required a fairly involved redesign that prompted a rewrite of Data Tables.
+It was also one of the reasons that has motivated us to drop support for several the less used languages.

 You can use Cucumber Expressions as [described on the new docs site](https://docs.cucumber.io/cucumber/cucumber-expressions/).
 To add custom parameters you have to implement `cucumber.api.Configuration`.